Overview of Hierarchical Clustering Analysis

 2. Robust clustering using link’s

 This type of hierarchical clustering algorithm uses the concept of dynamic modelling.
-Wondering why is it called dynamic?
-It’s called dynamic because it has the ability to adapt to the internal cluster characteristics automatically by evaluating the cluster similarity, i.e. how well connected the data points within a cluster and at the proximity of clusters.
+Wondering why it is called dynamic?
+It’s called dynamic because it can automatically adapt to the internal cluster characteristics by evaluating the cluster similarity, i.e. how well connected the data points within a cluster and at the proximity of clusters.
 One of the drawbacks of chameleon is that the processing cost is too high (O(n2) for n objects is the worst-case time complexity).

 Image source – Google

-In this article, we have learnt what a cluster is and what is cluster analysis, different types of hierarchical clustering techniques their advantages and disadvantages.
-Each of the techniques we discussed has its own plus and minus, hence before going ahead with an algorithm we need to understand our data with proper exploratory data analysis and choose the algorithm with caution.
+This article has learned what a cluster is and what is cluster analysis, different types of hierarchical clustering techniques, and their advantages and disadvantages.
+Each of the techniques we discussed has its own plus and minus; hence, we need to understand our data with proper exploratory data analysis and choose the algorithm with caution before going ahead with an algorithm.